 So three Harvard physicians examined the likelihood of getting or giving Covid-19 during sex and made several recommendations.

-For partners who haven’t been isolating together, people should wear masks and avoid kissing, the authors write.
+For partners who haven’t been isolating together, they should wear masks and avoid kissing, the authors write.

 In addition to wearing masks, people who have sex with partners outside of their home should also shower before and after; avoid sex acts that involve the oral transmission of bodily fluids; clean up the area afterward with soap or alcohol wipes to reduce their likelihood of infection.

-“If you don’t have to use the public restroom, don’t,” said microbiologist Ali Nouri, president of the Federation of American Scientists.
+For those not fully vaccinated, try to avoid public restrooms if you can, said microbiologist Ali Nouri, president of the Federation of American Scientists.
 But he acknowledged that’s not always possible: “Sometimes when you gotta go, you gotta go.”

 Close contact with others is the most significant risk in a public restroom, Nouri said.
 So if there’s a single-person bathroom available that doesn’t have multiple stalls, using that might be best.